MsFairyViolet/recipe-app/README.md

 **Technical Functionality:**
 - [ ] Custom alert context

+---

 # Getting Started

 This project consists of a React frontend and Kotlin/Spring Boot backend with MySQL database.

-**⚠️ Local Setup Limitations:**
+**Local Setup:**
-This project uses a custom backend API and private database configuration.
-The frontend can be run independently but would miss the basic functionality of the backend API.
+This project uses a backend API and database configuration.
+The frontend can be run independently but needs the backend API for basic functionality.
-Full local setup requires:
-- Specific server configuration
+Backend server in local development:
+- Clears the database
-- Database with recipe data
+- Seeds the database with example recipe data
-- API keys and authentication setup
+- Provides API endpoints

 For demonstration purposes, please view the screenshots above.

 ### Prerequisites